markusfisch/bots/README.md

 The server will process _one_ command per turn only.

 Invalid commands are silently ignored but a map is still sent.

-Sending multiple command characters simply fills the network buffer and the server will process the accumulated commands in the following turns only.
+Sending multiple command characters simply fills the network buffer and the server will _either_ discard the collected commands _or_ process them in the following turns.

-If a bot disconnects, it's immediately removed and all pending commands are discarded.
+If a bot disconnects, it's immediately removed from the game and all pending commands are discarded.

 ## Available games